axelarnetwork/arcs/ARCs/ARC-17.md

 #### Type Names vs Contract Addresses

-Sui identifies coins by their **full type name** rather than contract addresses.
+Sui identifies coins by their **full type name** rather than by contract address.
 This fundamental difference stems from Move's type system, where each coin is defined as a generic type parameter `<T>` rather than a deployed contract instance.

 **EVM Token Address Format:**
 ```